 Learning to use negative (empty) space in the poster is a fun and creative way not only to guide the eyes but to cleverly do more with less.
 By forming the shape and leaving the inside blank it draws the eye into the negative space.
 This is a great way to bring their attention right to the text or to another image inside the empty space.
 It’s a fantastic way of creating something where nothing is there.
 It’s one of the oldest illusions in art to date.

 Guest Writer: Jessica Kane

 Jessica Kane is a professional writer who has an interest in graphic design, marketing, and printing.
-She currently writes for 777 Sign, her go to place for banner signs, custom flags and custom signs printing.
+She currently writes for 777 Sign.

 The information provided in this article is intended you help Singapore businesses better understand Braille signage and accessibility sign standards, and links directly to international (ADA) and local (BCA) documentation containing all the technical details on compliance.

 Chances are that if you use a lift in Singapore, you’re already somewhat familiar with Braille signs … as they are found on every lift button in Singapore.
 This is because BCA’s code on accessibility has long maintained that lift upgrades include accessibility signs for the blind and visually impaired.

 But did you know that as of 2014, BCA requires building renovations to include the installation of certain Braille signage to assist individuals with a visual handicap navigate the building?
 At present, handrail Braille signs that communicate the floor level in each direction and at each end of a staircase are mandatory, and we are sure the list of Mandatory Braille signs will be extended in future to convey other information to users.

 As international Braille signs are costly to obtain and don’t necessarily comply fully to BCA’s requirements, we aimed to become a market leader in Braille signage by extending our production technologies to include tactile accessibility sign production.